One common concern raised by newcomers in 12-Steps programs is, "How can I work the Steps if I'm an atheist / agnostic?

 Fortunately, both SAA and SPAA have secular meetings where atheists and agnostics work on recovery.
 I attend, and I highly recommend them!

-Note: by definition of "Secular" I mean nonreligious or not of a religious order, religious body, or religious commandments.
+Note: The definition of Secular used here is "something nonreligious or not of a religious order, religious body, or religious commandments.
+Non-deterministic or fate-driven."

 Secular to me is not anti-spiritual, though for some people it (understandably) can be.